xsscx/srd/dmg/README.md

-# Install a Cryptex with Toybox Unstripped
+# Install a Cryptex with Toybox Unstripped using SRT 21C39

 Download DMG, install & ssh to the SRD.
 Includes toybox unstripped, debugserver and other example PoC's as of 11 Jan 2021.